The Illusion That Our Fav Artists Got Great Without Training

 You’re in good company: every musician you admire had to work their butts off to be where they are at.

-Even Michael Jackson still practiced non-stop till right when he passed, Eddie Van Halen is never seen without a guitar in his hands, John Coltrane was still practicing lines right before he went on stage, and so on.
+Even Michael Jackson still practiced vocals and worked with a vocal coach non-stop till right when he passed, Eddie Van Halen was never seen without a guitar in his hands, John Coltrane was still practicing lines right before he went on stage, and so on.

-By all means: hold on to the fun stories, as long as they are no hurting or hindering your journey.
+By all means: hold on to the fun stories, as long as they are not hurting or hindering your journey.

 Conclusion